 The purpose of this study is to determine the right supplier of wheat flour at X Bakery.
 Determination of suppliers is done using the Analytical Hierarchy Process (AHP) and Technique For Order Preference by Similarity to Ideal Solution (TOPSIS).
-The AHP method is used to determine the most influential criteria and and the last is drawing conclusions.
+The AHP method is used to determine the most influential criteria and produce a weighted criterion value.
+The output of AHP will be used as input to the TOPSIS method for ranking suppliers.
+It is hoped that the selected potential suppliers can supply raw materials at the right price, quality and time and can work together in the long term.